 The Marlowe goes out of its way to provide treats for its furry clientele.
 If your pet has stayed at the Marlowe five times, he will receive a lunch box full of treats!
-If your pet celebrates a birthday during your stay at the hotel, the hotel will order your pet a cake from the Polka Dog Bakery.
+If your pet celebrates a birthday during your stay at the hotel, the hotel will order your dog or cat a cake from the Polka Dog Bakery.

-One happy visitor told TripAdvisor.com that the Hotel Marlowe is “very pet friendly.”
+One happy visitor told TripAdvisor.com that the Hotel Marlowe is “very dog-friendly.”

 “They always have plenty of fresh baked dog treats around,” she continued.
 “In summary, great location, great rooms, fantastic food, and an excellent value!”

 A second visitor who stayed at the Marlowe explained, “My husband and I celebrated our one year anniversary in the Boston area.
 We decided to stay at the Marlowe because we could take our Doberman with us.
 What an amazing experience!
 Loved the rooms and the Aveda bathroom products!